Claressa Shields's Success and Achievements in Timeline

 2014: WBAN Top Amateur Boxer of the Year

 In 2015, Claressa Shields became the first American to win titles in women's boxing at the Olympics and Pan American Games.
-She served as Team USA's flag bearer at the closing ceremony of the 2015 Pan American Games.
+She also served as Team USA's flag bearer at the closing ceremony of the 2015 Pan American Games.

 2015: U.S. National Championships Gold